Relm-Arrowny/i10-bluesky/docs/developer/explanations/decisions/0002-switched-to-pip-skeleton.rst

 Context
 -------

-We should use the following `pip-skeleton <https://github.com/DiamondLightSource/i22-bluesky>`_.
+We should use the following `https://github.com/DiamondLightSource/python-copier-template'_.
 The skeleton will ensure consistency in developer environments and package management.